 - When a notification arrives, its icon appears at the top of the screen.
-Icons for pending notifications appear on the left, and system icons showing things like the Wi-Fi signal, mobile carrier signal, or battery strength are on the right. - mobile carrier signal, or battery strength are on the right.
-Swipe down from the top of your phone screen to open the notification panel and view details. - When you're finished with a notification, swipe it away.
-To dismiss all notifications, tap on the top of the notifications list.
+Icons for pending notifications appear on the left, and system icons showing things like the Wi-Fi signal, mobile carrier signal, or battery strength are on the right. - Swipe down from the top of your phone screen to open the notification panel and view details. - When you're finished with a notification, swipe it away.
+To dismiss all notifications, touch CLEAR ALL at the bottom right of the notifications list.

-Use Quick Settings to easily get to frequently used settings, like turning on Airplane mode.
-To access the Quick Settings panel, swipe up from the bottom of your phone screen.
+Use Quick Settings to easily get to frequently used settings.
+To access the Quick Settings panel, swipe down from the top of your phone screen twice with one finger or once with two fingers.

-To change the settings, just tap the icon.
-The following lists part of the icons:
+To change a setting, just touch the icon:

+- Wi-Fi network: Turn Wi-Fi on or off.
+To open Wi-Fi settings, touch the Wi-Fi network name. - Bluetooth settings: Turn Bluetooth on or off.
+To open Bluetooth settings, touch the word "Bluetooth". - Battery usage: See battery life and usage.
+Turn "Battery Saver" on or off. - Invert colors: Turn invert colors on or off. - Do not disturb: Touch "Alarms only" to switch to "Do not disturb."
+Touch "Do not disturb" to access feature settings. - Cellular data:

-- Wi-Fi: Turn Wi-Fi on or off.
-To open Wi-Fi settings, tap More Settings. - Bluetooth: Turn Bluetooth on or off.
-To open Bluetooth settings, tap More Settings. - Mobile data: Turn on or off mobile data. - Airplane mode: Turn Airplane mode on or off.
-Airplane mode means your phone won't connect to Wi-Fi or a cell signal, even if one is available. - Auto-rotate: Lock your device's orientation in portrait or landscape mode. - Mute Mode: Turn the Mute Mode on or off. - Flashlight: Turn the flashlight on or off.
+See cellular usage data and turn it on or off.

+- Airplane mode: Turn airplane mode on or off.
+Airplane mode means your phone won't connect to Wi-Fi or a cell signal, even if one is available. - Auto-rotate: Lock your device's orientation in portrait or landscape mode. - Flashlight: Turn the flashlight on or off. - Location: Turn the location service on or off. - Hotspot: Touch to turn your device's hotspot on or off. - Display brightness: Slide to lower or increase the brightness of your screen.